Brain, Environment, and Alcohol Research (BEAR) Study

-Evaluation of the VHA Acute Pain Service Expansion Program Implementation and Impact
+Evaluation of the VHA Acute Pain Service Expansion Program implementation and impact

 The objective of the project is to evaluate the implementation and impact of the Acute Pain Services Expansion Program (APSEP), an expansion of the independent and formal set of services that provide comprehensive inpatient pain management consultative services and is designed to meet perioperative care needs of veterans receiving inpatient pain management.